 SN conceptualized the implementation of computer vision techniques for fission track detection and trained the deep neural networks.
 SN (re)wrote the software and performed all experiments described in this paper.
 SN made the tutorial video that can be found in video supplement.
-SN made the website using Python Flask.
 JDG acquired funding, supervised the research and reviewed the manuscript.